 Patrons with temporary addresses and Child Provisional cards may have 5 items checked out at any one time.
 Patrons with No Address cards may have one (1) item checked out at a time.

 In order to prevent one patron from checking out every copy of a title from the system, each patron is allowed to check out only one copy of a title per library card.

 NOTE: 1) If the patron belongs to a book club or group, each individual in the club or group must check out their own copy of the book unless the patron is checking out a book club discussion kit.
 2) CALS is unable to accommodate teachers who wish to check out multiple copies of a book so that all of their class can read it together.

-- 7-Day: New release (high demand) DVDS, telescopes
+- 7-Day: New release (high demand) DVDs, tools, weekend bags

 - Non-circulating (Reference): Special loans of reference materials may be made with the permission of the Head of Reference or Branch Managers.

-- Interlibrary Loan Materials: The due date for ILL materials is the later of 14 days from checkout or the date due written on the white ILL band.
+- MOBIUS and Interlibrary Loan Materials: The due date for ILL and MOBIUS materials is the later of 14 days from checkout or the date due written on the paper band